Jackbonkins/Heter_effects/README.md

 The RMSE Files folder includes the .pkl files to replicate the main RMSE figures in the thesis.

 --------------------------------------
+File | Description
+Gen_data.py | Module used to generate the simulated data sets

 Data Generation &rarr; Gen_data.py